 90 minutes – $105

-Hot towels, aromatherapy and use of hot stones included
+Hot towels, aromatherapy and use of crystals and hot stones included

 Lymphatic massage was developed in Germany for treatment of lymphedema (an accumulation of fluid that can occur after lymph nodes are removed during surgery).
 Today, lymph massage is also used help conditions such as edema due to injury, lymph fluid stagnation and lymph gland swelling from cold and flu to name a few.
 The manual lymph massage flushes out toxins from the body by increasing lymph flow to the right lymphatic duct and thoracic duct.
 This modality uses very light pressure and long, gentle, rhythmic strokes to increase the flow of lymph so the levels of toxins in your body are reduced and your immune system is enhanced.